laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ```

 The `production` and `staging` stacks are self-explanatory, and `infrastructure` provides common AWS components for usage in both (like a `common` folder in a codebase of subprojects).
 For the moment, I only extracted technoblather into its own module.
 If need arose, I could extract this further into subcomponents (e.g. `technoblather/networking`, `technoblather/static-site`, etc.)

 ## How I migrated the existing infrastructure to the new configuration

-In my original setup, one `default.tfstate` existed which represented the state for the already deployed infrastructure.
+In the original setup, one `default.tfstate` existed which represented the state for the already deployed infrastructure.
 I wanted to migrate this to be the `production.tfstate` and create additional terraform stacks as required.
 Since the blog was extracted to a module and would be managed by a new stack, each previously deployed resource would have to be "namespaced" differently in the state file.
 For example, `aws.foo` had to become `module.technoblather.aws.foo`